janschill/cern-solid-code-investigation/timeline.md

 # Timeline

+**IMPORTANT: This file is currently no longer maintained.
+The source of truth is found in the milestone overview linked just below.**

-*A better overview of the milestones and timeline can be found on this repository's [milestone overview](https://github.com/janschill/uni-research_project/milestones?direction=asc&sort=due_date&state=open)*
+*A better overview of the milestones and timeline can be found in this repository's [milestone overview](https://github.com/janschill/uni-research_project/milestones?direction=asc&sort=due_date&state=open)*

 ## Tasks